-This is why branding your business through visual social media platforms such as Facebook and Instagram is important.
+This is why branding your real estate business through visual social media platforms such as Facebook and Instagram is important.
 Use high-quality photos to tell not only your business’s story, but the story of the neighborhood, homes, and people you represent.

 - Past clients who bought from you who may refer you to a friend

 - New clients from other towns looking to settle down

 - Local clients wanting to buy or sell their house